DaymaNKinG990/pyui-automation/README.md

    - Use element-specific comparisons for dynamic content

 3. **Performance Testing**
-   - Run performance tests in a controlled environment
-   - Include warm-up runs before measuring
-   - Set appropriate thresholds for your application
+   - Set realistic thresholds
+   - Account for system variations
+   - Monitor trends over time

-4. **Accessibility Testing**
+4. **Cross-Platform Testing**
-   - Run accessibility checks early in development
-   - Address high-severity violations first
-   - Include accessibility testing in CI/CD pipeline
+   - Test on all target platforms
+   - Use platform-agnostic locators
+   - Handle platform-specific differences

 ## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+1. Fork the repository
+2. Create a feature branch
+3. Add tests for new functionality
+4. Ensure all tests pass
+5. Submit a pull request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.